 B. PAPER

-2. A critical essay that examines the ways that the film functions as a social document.
+Option #2.
+A critical essay that examines the ways that the film functions as a social document.
 Evidence and arguments may be drawn from a variety of sources.
 To make a point, you may want to refer to the film itself and tie it in with historical research, personal experience, and articles from film journals.
 Be creative, but remember to give specific examples in support of your arguments.
 Please consider the following questions: In what respect does the film serve as a socio-cultural artifact?
 In other words, what does the film tell us about the filmmakers' conception of the socio-cultural setting in which the film was made?
 (This setting is not necessarily the same thing as the time-period depicted in the film.)
-Given the prevailing social attitudes, preoccupations, and restraints of the time, how effectively does the film you have chosen reflect or attack the society and culture from which it emerged?
+Given the prevailing social attitudes, preoccupations, and restraints of the time, how effectively does the film reflect or attack the society and culture from which it emerged?
 Appropriate citations are a must for this project.

 The paper should be from five to six pages in length and must be typed, double-spaced, with one-inch margins.
 Please do NOT rely solely on web-based materials for your paper's sources; the web should stand alongside the library as a resource, not replace it.
 As a general rule, no more than half of your sources should be materials that originally appeared on the web.
 Please note that you MUST include citations (either endnotes or MLA-style parenthetical cites) within the text of your paper; a bibliography alone will not be enough.
 I as the reader of your paper should not have to guess where your sources leave off and your own observations begin.
 Please follow this general guideline whenever you present a point of information in your paper: if it is not your own observation and is not general knowledge, you should provide a citation for it.
-This guideline applies not only to direct quotations but also paraphrased material -- i.e., you should give a citation if you put someone else's observation, factual material, etc., into your own words.
+This guideline applies not only to direct quotations but also paraphrased material -- i.e., you should give a citation if you put someone else's observations into your own words.

-If you have never written a paper about a film before (or even if you have), I recommend that you look over Timothy Corrigan's excellent book A Short Guide to Writing About Film, available in our library.
-You might also check out the online resources at Dartmouth College's Writing Program.
-Its Materials for Students section contains many helpful links, including a unit on Writing About Film.
-I also suggest that you look through Chapter 10 of the Prince textbook ("Film Criticism and Interpretation") for some practical suggestions.
-Finally, I recommend that you make and keep a copy of the paper (whether a photocopy, a computer print-out, or an electronic document stored on a computer hard drive) until you receive the original back from me.
+If you have never written a paper about a film before (or even if you have), I recommend that you look over Timothy Corrigan's excellent A Short Guide to Writing About Film.
+Various editions of this book are available in all of the Five College libraries.
+I also suggest that you read "Writing a Critical Paper" on pp. 472-475 of the Prince textbook.
+Finally, I recommend that you make and keep a copy of the paper (whether a photocopy, a computer print-out, or an electronic document stored on a hard drive) until you receive feedback from me.

 As noted above, the paper is due two weeks after the movie's screening.
 I will accept late papers but for reduced credit and only if you have made arrangements with me in advance.